-|Average Size at Maturity||Foliage reaches 2 to 3 ft. tall and wide; blooms reach 4 to 6 ft. tall.|
+|Mature Size||Foliage reaches 2 to 3 ft. tall and wide; blooms reach 4 to 6 ft. tall.|

-|Flower Attribute||Long Bloom Season, Showy Flowers|
+|Flower Attributes||Long Bloom Season, Showy Flowers|

 |Companion Plants||Tickseed (Coreopsis); Yellow Bird of Paradise (Caesalpinia); Hens & Chicks (Sempervivum); Sedum (Sedum); Russian Sage (Perovskia)|

 |Care||Easily grown in average to lean, well-drained soil.
 Water regularly in first growing season to establish root system.
 Once established, reduce frequency; tolerates moderate dry spells, but prefers periodic water.
 Feed in early spring.
 Remove spent bloom stalks for a neat appearance.
 Protect young, tender plants from rabbits and deer.|

 This Plant's Growing Zones: 5-11

 Your climate may be too cold for this plant

 We cannot currently ship this product to your zip code.

 No Retailers found within 50 miles of your zipcode

 We have been pioneers and craftsmen in the art of growing plants for nearly